 Local bills may be introduced in the Senate but this occurs to a lesser extent than in the House.
-Rather than filing and handling companion measures to local bills filed in the House, in recent years the Senate received all local bills passed by the House at one time when the expedited local bill calendar process was used.
-If the House passed local bills singly, the Senate waited to proceed until all local bills passed by the House were received.
+Rather than filing and handling companion measures to local bills filed in the House, in recent years the Senate has waited to proceed until all local bills passed by the House were received.
 Once received, the House bills are then scheduled for consideration on the Senate floor.
-Previously, the Senate considered expedited calendar bills in a single vote similar to the House process but separately considered the local bills passed separately.
-When filing a local bill, the applicable rules of the Senate, and their differences with the House procedures, should be considered.
+When filing a local bill, the applicable rules of the Senate,83 and their differences with the House procedures,84 should be considered.